 FHWA Memo on ADAAG Detectable Warnings (Truncated Domes)

 What is a detectable warning

 A detectable warning is “A standardized surface feature built in or applied to walking surfaces or other elements to warn of hazards on a circulation path.”
-(F106.5, Draft Final ADA and ABA Accessibility Guidelines, April 2, 2002) It is a unique and standardized feature, intended to function much like a stop sign and to alert pedestrians who are visually impaired to the presence of a hazard in the line of travel.
+(106.5, 2010 ADA Standards for Accessible Design) It is a unique and standardized feature, intended to function much like a stop sign and to alert pedestrians who are visually impaired to the presence of a hazard in the line of travel.

 Why is it necessary

 As curb ramps have become common in response to the requirements of the Rehabilitation Act (1973) and the Americans with Disabilities Act (1990), an unintended consequence has been that blind pedestrians have found it more difficult to locate the boundary between the street and sidewalk.
 The only surface which has repeatedly been demonstrated to be detectable to most blind pedestrians, either under foot or by the use of a long cane, is the truncated dome detectable warning surface, which has been required on transit platform edges since 1991 and at curb ramps since July 2001.

 705.1 General.
 Detectable warnings shall consist of a surface of truncated domes and shall comply with 705.